Project: Dupplin Solar and BESS Farm

 We are committed to maintaining open communication channels with local communities, councils, and other stakeholders, to discuss the project's development and the use of the community benefit fund.

-- The first public exhibition took place on Wednesday 27 August 2025 from 4pm to 8pm, at Methven Town Hall, Methven.
+- The first public exhibition took place on Wednesday 27 August 2025, at Methven Town Hall, Methven.

 - An online presentation took place on 1 September.

-- The second public exhibition will take place Wednesday, 3 December, in the evening, followed by the opportunity to join the online presentation on Monday, 8th December at 6:30pm to 7:30pm.
+- The second public exhibition will take place Wednesday, 3 December from 4pm to 8pm, at Methven Town Hall.
+There is an opportunity to register and join the online presentation on Friday, 5th December, at 6:30 pm to 7:30 pm.

-- You can register your views with our Questionnaire Feedback Form until 10 September when it will be taken off line.
-If you would like to ask any questions after the deadline of 10th September please email using the contact information below.
+- You can register your views with our Questionnaire Feedback Form until 15 December 2025.
+If you would like to ask any further questions, please email us using the contact information below.

 Project timeline